 Childcare continues to be a problem for many and therefore a problem for business.
-Summer childcare has not opened in many places.
-Whilst schools are reopening in September, what that actually means varies from school to school, with some having shorter days and staggered starts and finishes (further impacting those with multiple children).
+Even when schools were open, what that actually means varies from school to school, with some having shorter days and staggered starts and finishes (further impacting those with multiple children).
 In some areas before and after school clubs are either not reopening or not saying either way.
 This will prevent parents coming back to the office.
 This is not normal circumstances where alternative childcare is readily available.
 Even once schools are open, parents may find themselves facing local shutdowns if there is an outbreak in a particular school or area.

 Employers must be careful not to discriminate.
 Indirect discrimination includes rules that are applied to all but have a detrimental impact on one or more group.
 A requirement to return to the office is likely to have a negative impact on parents and those with disabilities.

 Employers may face an increase in flexible working requests where individuals have found they like homeworking and want to continue or may need to reduce hours to accommodate childcare issues.
 It is important to recognise requests as the statutory right to request and consider the request full.
 See our guide on flexible working requests for more information.

 How can you make a return to the office work?

 Communication and planning are crucial to making a return to the office successful.
 Only bring people back where it is either necessary for the company or their choice to return.